 As your child develops new skills, you can increase the difficulty level of the tasks in the app to challenge and motivate them even further.
 This helps your child grow and progress at their own pace, while also keeping them engaged and excited about their development.

-As we wrap up, let’s remember the importance of understanding what qualifies a child for special education services.
-Stay informed about your rights under IDEA and be proactive in seeking appropriate support.
-Keep in mind that early intervention is key.
-It can make all the difference in helping children with disabilities, or developmental delays reach their full potential!
-So take action today, dear parents – you’ve got this!
+As we finish, let’s recognize the importance of knowing what qualifies a child for special education services.
+Stay informed about your rights under IDEA and seek appropriate support.
+Early intervention is crucial and can significantly help children with disabilities or developmental delays.
+Take action today, parents – you’ve got this, and the future is bright!

 FAQs About What Qualifies a Child for Special Education